dslik/red-jellies/final-project/video_script.md

 My final project is "Calor", a low-cost outdoor temperature logger.
 This video focuses on the software aspects of Calor.

-(make sure scene selector window is active)

 As you can see on my right, (gesture to right) Calor is prototyped on a breadboard, using a Raspberry Pi RP2040 board I was working on for another project.

 (switch to board image scene) Let's take a closer a closer look.
 The RP2040 (on a Pi Pico) is connected to an I2C temperature sensor.
-A simple resistor divider allows me to simulating the charging voltage.
+A simple voltage divider allows me to simulating the charging voltage.
-Finally, an WS2812 smart-LED allows me to generate different colours of light.
+Finally, an WS2812 smart LED allows me to generate different colours of light.

 Since this class is focused on embedded systems, let's look at how these components work together.

 (switch to scope scene)

-In order to log the temperature, we need to from the temperature sensor.
+In order to log the temperature, we need to read data from the temperature sensor.
 This is done via a protocol known as I squared C (I2C).

 (trigger a temperature sample)